How To Trade SPY, QQQ, AAPL, MSFT, NVDA, GOOGL, META, TSLA Using Technical Analysis - Apple (NASDAQ:AAPL), Alphabet (NASDAQ:GOOGL)

 SPDR S&P 500 ETF Trust (SPY)

-SPY begins the session at 686.50, where buyers will try to stabilize the tape ahead of the FOMC later this week.
-If they can firm up support at the open, a rotation into 687.60 may take shape, allowing bulls to test control.
-Strength above that level can open the door toward 688.75, and if momentum builds, SPY may extend into 689.90 with an outside chance of a push toward 691.05.
-Each lift higher would reflect traders continuing to position cautiously but constructively ahead of Wednesday's rate decision.
+SPY begins the session at 684.00, where buyers will try to create early support.
+If they can stabilize the tape here, a climb into 685.10 may unfold.
+Strength above that level could open a path toward 686.35, and continued momentum may guide price into 687.55.
+If buyers remain active, an extension into 688.75 becomes possible as participants attempt to build a firmer base ahead of tomorrow's FOMC decision.

-If SPY loses 686.50 early, sellers may lean into 685.35 as the first sign of pressure.
-A breakdown there can guide the tape into 684.20, where buyers will need to show up to avoid deeper downside.
-Failure to defend that zone may drag price into 683.00, and continued weakness could reach toward 681.85.
-That path lower would point to pre-FOMC de-risking and a market unwilling to carry excess exposure into Wednesday.

 Invesco QQQ Trust Series 1 (QQQ)